thomasmars/sora2/README.md

-# Sora2 Video API Helpers

-Utility functions and lightweight commands for working with OpenAI's Sora2 video endpoints via the official `openai` Node SDK.
-Load your API key from a `.env` file, edit the sample prompt, and run the provided commands to create and manage videos.
+# SORA Test App

+This app is for testing our SORA video generation integration.
+It provides a simple web UI (and an optional CLI) to create, monitor, and download videos via the official `openai` Node SDK.

 ## Setup

 1. Copy `.env.example` to `.env` and set `OPENAI_API_KEY`.
-2. Remove any existing `node_modules` folder and `package-lock.json` to ensure a clean install.
-3. Install dependencies: `npm install`.
+2. Install dependencies: `npm install`.
-4. Use Node.js 18+ so that the global `fetch` API is available (needed by the OpenAI SDK).
+3. Start the server: `npm run serve` then open `http://localhost:3000`.

 Optional environment variables: